morningred88/AWS/DOP-C01_Devops_Prof/Configuration_Management/Configuration_Management_notes.md

 * The way worker environment working is to pull the job from sqs queue.
 If the job does not work, then put it to DeadLetterQueue.
 * Cron job, the schedule can be configured in cron.yaml file in worker tier.

+#### WorkerQueue

+* When you create a worker environment, WorkerQueue and WorkerDDeadLetterQueue will be created.

+* WorkerQueue is used to decouple between the web tier and worker Tier.

+* WorkerQueue can be created in the environment, or an external sqs queue, the same principle as database to EB.